martok/py-dnskey/README.md

       options:
-        -r, --recurse         Show key for all zones below the given one -s, --state {PUB,ACT,INAC,DEL,FUT}
+        -r, --recurse         Show key for all zones below the given one --when DATETIME       When computing states, use DATETIME instead of current -s, --state {PUB,ACT,INAC,DEL,FUT}
                               Filter keys by current state
         -t, --type {ZSK,KSK}